aditiprog/bankmind-aditi-sharma/explaination.md

 ### Everyone

 **1. What percentage of customers have `y = yes`?
 What does this imbalance mean for evaluation?**
->  **11.7%** of customers subscribed (5,289 of 45,211); the rest (88.3%) did not.
+>  **11.70%** of customers subscribed (5,289 of 45,211); the rest (88.3%) did not.
 This imbalance means **accuracy alone is misleading** — a model predicting "no" for everyone would score ~88% accuracy while catching zero real subscribers.
-Precision, recall, and F1-score are needed instead. *(Full breakdown: Section 3)*
+Precision, recall, and F1-score are needed instead.

 **2. Which job category had the highest subscription rate?
 Does this make sense intuitively?**
 >  **Student**, at **28.68%**, followed closely by **retired** at **22.79%** — both well above the 11.7% dataset average.
 Yes, this makes intuitive sense: both groups have more free time for a full sales conversation and fit a low-risk savings product profile (students saving up, retirees protecting capital). *(Full table: Section 3)*